All Episodes

 But we don't give people the presumption of innocence either.

-How about how about Herman Kane and Clarence Thomas?
+How about Herman Kane and Clarence Thomas?

-Never, never, Jim Norton never happened.
+Never, never, Jim Norton, never happened.

-People rushed to Duke LaCross is a great example.
+Duke LaCrosse is a great example.

 Those kids were excoriated.